dreamfactorysoftware/create-df-mcp/README.md

 ## Installation

-Run the installer using npx:
+Run the installer using `npx`:

 ```bash
 npx @dreamfactory/create-df-mcp
 ```

+If you've never heard of the `npx` command, it is available on any machine that has npm (Node Package Manager) installed. `npx` is a convenient utility that can execute Node packages without having to install them.

 Or if you'd like to contribute, you can follow these steps: